RobinKa/RGDReader/README.md

 # RGD Reader
-This project provides a library, a command line interface too and a graphical user interface for reading Age of Empire 4 RGD files.
+This project provides a library, a command line interface too and a graphical user interface for reading Age of Empire 4 Relic Chunky archives such as `.rgd` and `.rrtex`.

 Made with C# and .NET 6.
 The GUI is made with WPF.